veda-consulting-company/uk.co.vedaconsulting.gdpr/docs/overview.md

 The current version (2.1) of this extension does the following;

-* Allow you to record the data protection officer for your organisation
+* Allows you to record the data protection officer or person responsible for data protection compliance in your organisation.
 * A new tab 'GDPR' in contact summary will display group subscription log for the contact
 * Custom search 'Search Group Subscription by Date Range' which can be access from GDPR Dashboard
 * Access list of contacts who have not had any activity for a set period of days from GDPR Dashboard